kulpojke/geog441/README.md

 The rest is up to you as far as exercises go.
 You do however need to make substantial gains in you ability to use either R or Python (or both!) to solve geospatial problems.

-At the end of the quarter you will submit a brief self evaluation, with a summary of the exercises you have completed and the things you have learned.
+At the end of the quarter you will submit a brief self-evaluation, with a summary of the exercises you have completed and the things you have learned.
 You will give yourself a grade for the exercises portion on the class, and explain why you deserve that grade.

 + GIT exercise (required, complete by 2025-04-09)
     + Create a github (or [similar](https://www.wearedevelopers.com/en/magazine/298/top-github-alternatives)) account (if you don't have one)